66Days-group-learners/VinBigData_Chest_X-ray_Abnormalities_Detection/README.md

 ```
 ├── README.md          <- The top-level README for developers using this project.
 │
-├── data   			   <- only contains data
-│
-├── models             <- Trained and models
-│
 ├── notebooks          <- Key Jupyter notebooks
 │   ├── Exploration
-│   ├── build_dataset
 │   ├── modelling _development
 │
 ├── reports            <- Presentations